 C# Exception Handling

-The C# exception handling features help you deal with any unexpected or exceptional situations that occur when a program is running.
-Exceptions can be generated by the common language runtime (CLR), by the .NET Framework or any third-party libraries, or by application code.
+Exception handling is a vital feature in C# that enables developers to handle unexpected or exceptional situations that may arise during program execution.
+These exceptions can be generated by the common language runtime (CLR), the .NET Framework, third-party libraries, or application code.